Random polynomials: central limit theorems for the real roots: Abstract

 \section{Abstract}

 The number of real roots has been a central subject in the theory of random polynomials and random functions since the fundamental papers of Littlewood-Offord and Kac in the 1940s.
+The main task here is to determine the limiting distribution of this random variable.

+In 1974, Maslova famously proved a central limit theorem (CLT) for the number of real roots of Kac polynomials.
+It has remained the only limiting theorem available for the number of real roots for more than four decades.

-In this paper, we establish the Central Limit Theorem for the number of real roots of random polynomials with coefficients having moderate growth, generalizing and strengthening a classical result of Maslova.
+In this paper, using a new approach, we derive a general CLT for the number of real roots of a large class of random polynomials with coefficients growing polynomially.
+Our result both generalizes and strengthens Maslova's theorem.